 Overview

 Have you ever wondered what Montessori is?
 Many of us have heard the name "Montessori" but do not know what Montessori teaches.
-For over 100 years the Montessori Method, based on the scientific observations of Maria Montessori, the first female physician in Italy, has universally educated pre-schoolers in Practical Life Skills, Sensorial Awareness, Language Development, Art, Music, Science, and Mathematics.
+For over 100 years the Montessori Method, based on the scientific observations of Maria Montessori, one of the first female physicians in Italy, has universally educated preschoolers in Practical Life Skills, Sensorial Awareness, Language Development, Art, Music, Science, and Mathematics.
 It is a natural way of learning through modeling, freedom of choice, and self-discovery with the aid of manipulatives and trained guides to facilitate absorbent minds in becoming life-long learners and innovators.
 Famous Montessorians include author Anne Frank, chef Julia Child, and the founders of Google.

 Book Excerpts